securityfirst/tent-content/contents_en/communications/the-internet/beginner/web-based-proxies.md

 [Title]: # (Web-based proxies)
 [Order]: # (7)

-A web-based proxy is a website that lets users access other websites.
+A web-based proxy is a website that lets you access other websites from another location.

+If a website is blocked in your location, a proxy helps you access it from the proxy's location.

 It is one of the simplest ways to circumvent censorship.

 Find examples at [proxy.org](https://proxy.org/).